 In non-partitioned indexes this causes the logging value to be turned on for both the table and index.
-When the index is partitioned, it determines this:
+When the index is partitioned, it determines:

 The default value of all partitions is specified in the CREATE statement, unless you specify the logging_clause in the PARTITION clause.

-It’s the default value for the segments associated with the index partitions.
+The default value for the segments associated with the index partitions.

-It’s the default value for any local index partitions or subpartitions added implicitly during any ALTER TABLE ADD PARTITION operations.
+The default value for any local index partitions or subpartitions added implicitly during any ALTER TABLE ADD PARTITION operations.

 The logging value of the index is independent of the base table.